things-to-do

 Is Malaga safe for families?

 Very safe.
-Malaga has a low crime rate and we always feel comfortable walking around with children, day and night.
+Malaga has a low crime rate and I always feel comfortable walking around with children, day and night.
 The usual precautions apply: keep an eye on your belongings in crowded spots and use well-lit streets after dark.

 Malaga is one of the easiest cities in Spain to visit with kids.
 Check out things to do in Malaga for the full list of attractions, where to stay in Malaga for accommodation, and day trips from Malaga for family excursions beyond the city.